 How can I withdraw an application?

-Lastly, select the reason from the drop-down menu, write a (non-compulsory) comment adding more detail and click Withdrawn from this class.
+3) Lastly, select the reason from the drop-down menu, add a more thorough explanation (optional) and click Withdrawn from this class

-If the Withdraw button is not available, it's because the application is not linked to a class, either because staff accidentally or purposefully deleted it, leaving only the programme.
-To fix this, click Add to class, pick one and then refresh the page.
+If the Withdraw button is not available, it's likely because the application is not linked to a class, either because staff accidentally or purposefully deleted it.
+To fix this, click Add to class, pick one and then reload the page.
 The Withdraw button should immediately reappear.

 Why must I record the reason for withdrawing?